taskrabbit/esid/README.md

 # ElasticSearch Home

 In order to build or run `esid` the environment variable `ES_HOME` must be set, pointing to the home directory of your ElasticSearch installation.
+We use the lucene and ElasticSearch Java packages from your local ElasticSearch install.
+Be sure that you are using the same version of ElasticSearch with ESID that your data was created with.

 # Build